Valer100/winaccent/README.md

 ### Accent color change listener

-This module allows you to add a listener that will call a specific function when the accent color or active/inactive titlebar color changes.
+This module allows you to add a listener that will call a specific function when the accent color, active/inactive titlebar color or window border color changes.
 Here's how you can add it:

 ```python
 import winaccent, threading